-I approach my infusion days by taking off work to focus solely on my physical and mental health, doing something special and beneficial just for me.
+I approach my infusion appointments by taking off work to focus solely on my physical and mental health, doing something special and beneficial just for me.
 As such, I make sure that I take steps to “pamper” myself for the duration.

 I start by wearing comfy clothes — a favorite pair of velour sweats, loose drawstring shorts or yoga pants, and a roomy t-shirt over a cami; or, one chilly day in the winter, I actually wore flannel pjs.
 Shoes are whatever favorite casual pair I’m wearing at the time, because I kick them off ASAP and pull on cozy socks once I’m settled in.
 Thankfully, my infusion center provides pillows and heated blankets, but if they didn’t, I’d take my own.